ZGZOO/ukuAlong/README.md

 ### [OPTIONAL:] Existing API Endpoints

 - Uberchord API (read more carefully into that, and test if it can work)
-- songsterr API (songs info)
+- songsterr API (songs info) (use when user create a cover, song's info)
-- Spotify API
+- Spotify API (use when user create a cover, song's info)